MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Introduction

-In addition, existing metrics~\citep{huang2023vbenchcomprehensivebenchmarksuite,zheng2025vbench20advancingvideogeneration, gu2025phyworldbench} capture only global alignment and cannot localize subjects, verbs, or objects, making interaction-aware evaluation unreliable.
+In addition, existing metrics~\citep{huang2023vbenchcomprehensivebenchmarksuite, zheng2025vbench20advancingvideogeneration, gu2025phyworldbench} capture only global alignment and cannot localize subjects, verbs, or objects, making interaction-aware evaluation unreliable.
 We introduce \textbf{InterGenEval}, an interaction-aware evaluation protocol.
-Specifically, key interaction semantic alignment (KISA) checks the pre-, during-, and post- conditions of key interaction.
-Semantic grounding integrity (SGI) measures whether the subject, object, and verb are correctly grounded.
-Semantic propagation integrity (SPI) assesses the temporal persistence of bindings and is applied alongside KISA and SGI.
+Specifically, key interaction semantic alignment (KISA) checks the pre, during, and post conditions of key interaction.
+Semantic grounding integrity (SGI) measures whether the subject, object and verb are correctly grounded.
+Semantic propagation integrity (SPI) assess the temporal persistence of bindings and is applied alongside KISA and SGI.
 Interaction fidelity (IF) is reported as the mean of KISA and SGI.

-In summary, our contributions are as follows: \begin{itemize} \item We construct MATRIX-11K, an 11K video dataset with multi-instance mask tracks and interaction-aware captions for both analysis and training. \item We introduce the first systematic analysis of semantic grounding and semantic propagation in video DiTs, revealing how subject-object interactions emerge. \item Motivated by our analysis, we propose MATRIX, a simple and effective regularization composed of SGA and SPA, applied to interaction-dominant layers, and conditioned on multi-instance mask tracks via lightweight LoRA, improving both grounding accuracy and propagation consistency. \item We design InterGenEval, a novel protocol for evaluating the interaction-awareness of the generated video, measuring KISA, SGI and IF. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We construct MATRIX-11K, 11K videos with multi-instance mask tracks and interaction-aware captions for both analysis and training. \item We introduce the first systematic analysis of {semantic grounding} and {semantic propagation} in video DiTs, revealing how subject-object interactions emerge. \item Motivated by our analysis, we propose MATRIX, an effective regularization composed of SGA and SPA, applied to interaction-dominant layers, and conditioned on multi-instance mask tracks via lightweight LoRA, improving grounding accuracy and consistency. \item We design InterGenEval, a protocol for evaluating interaction-awareness of the video. \end{itemize}